Felteng/f1-town-square/README.md

     - This would allow users to go back in the calendar years to see how the calendar has evolved, discussions and thought that were shared on old events, and how the events might have aged.

+- An improvement for the site admin would be to make any race event that is linked to and event detail model not show up in the race list when creating an event detail object.

 ## Database Design

 ### Database Model
-The entiry relationship diagram for the initial database model was made using [Cacoo's](https://cacoo.com) diagram tool.
+The entity relationship diagram for the initial database model was made using [Cacoo's](https://cacoo.com) diagram tool.

 ![Entity relationship diagram](readme-assets/f1-town-square-erd.png)